Alun is a frequent visitor to Thailand and writes personal accounts of the country's great attractions in a series of easy-to-read articles

 I stayed in the Province of Udon Thani in northeast Thailand in the district of Phibun Rak, and in the subdistrict of Na Sai, which is a rural community of several small villages.
 In one of these villages - Ban Nanokhong* - lives my Thai girlfriend Alisa with her family - father, mother and little brother known as 'Lucky'.
 The family home consists of an upstairs bedroom area originally supported on stilts, and a downstairs living area, only enclosed in the past 30 years to incorporate a kitchen, a bathroom and a small grocery store.

 Village life tends to be close knit, and often the ties between neighbours are closer than mere acquaintances and friendships.
 Living next door to Alisa are an aunt and American step-uncle and two cousins (a third has recently married).
 And next to them is another uncle and aunt.
 And down the road is another aunt.
 And there are more relatives in some of the neighbouring villages.
 That seems to be how it is in this part of Thailand.

-* In the name of the village Ban Nanokhong, 'Ban' is simply the Thai word for village.
+* The 'Ban' in the name of the village is simply the Thai word for "village."